desmid/mview/README.md

    In our example, you would append `C:\Program Files\mview-1.66.1\bin' to the existing value of `PATH', or replace any older MView path.

+#### Perl module

+1. Save the archive then uncompress and extract it (Linux, OS X, UNIX):

+        tar xvzf mview-1.66.1.tar.gz

+   or (Windows, using an archiver WinZip, 7-Zip, etc.)

+        7z x mview-1.66.1.tar.bz2
+        7z x mview-1.66.1.tar

+   This creates a sub-folder called `mview-1.66.1' containing all the files.

+2. Change to this folder.

+You can now use one of the following sets of instructions to do the install:

+3. Run:

+        perl Makefile.PL
+        make install

+   which attempts to install into the Perl distribution.

+3. Or run:

+        perl Makefile.PL INSTALL_BASE=/usr/local
+        make install

+    which attempts to install under the given folder.
+In this UNIX example you need write access to `/usr/local' and users will need `/usr/local/bin' on their `PATH'.

+3. Or, if you have a [local::lib](https://metacpan.org/pod/local::lib) setup, you can install mview there:

+        perl Makefile.PL $PERL_MM_OPT
+        make install

+4. Finally, the unpacked archive can be deleted since the important components have been copied elsewhere.

 ### Testing